swisskyrepo/PayloadsAllTheThings/XXE injection/README.md

 ## Deny of service

-**Warning** : These attacks will disable the service or the server, do not use them on the Prod.
+**Warning** : These attacks might kill the service or the server, do not use them on the production.

 Billion Laugh Attack